-Parvathy on Tiger Zinda Hai vs Take Off, Bollywood vs Mollywood, and sexual assault in film industries
+Parvathy on Tiger Zinda Hai vs Take Off, Bollywood vs Mollywood, and sexual assault in film industries - Entertainment News , Firstpost

 I want to stick to my answer on this.
 If there was then there was, but I didn’t come across that kind of thinking.

 Okay.
-One of the most fantastic things that’s happened in India cinema this year is the Women In Cinema Collective (WCC) in Kerala.
+One of the most fantastic things that’s happened in Indian cinema this year is the Women In Cinema Collective (WCC) in Kerala.
 How did it come about?

 It’s come about because of our colleague who spoke up for what happened to her.
 That gave us all a reason to reflect.